cutting-room-floor/Mapresent/README.md

  * Unlimited-length scrolling timeline.
  * Device is prevented from auto-sleep when exporting (for now).
  * Nice-looking audio record interface.
+ * Drawing variable color & width lines on map and having them appear at points in the presentation.
+ * Clearing all drawings from the map at points in the presentation.

 ### Todo